Equivariant Fixed Point Theory: Equivariant Nielsen numbers

-If the Nielsen number is zero, a similar argument using the order on the subgroups from \autoref{prenielsen} shows the Reidemeister trace is also zero. \end{proof}

-\begin{rmk} Note that the equivariant Nielsen number is \emph{not} the number of generators in $\egrt{f}$ with nonzero coefficient.
+Note that the equivariant Nielsen number is \emph{not} the number of generators in the equivariant Reidemeister trace with nonzero coefficient.
 The equivariant Nielsen number is a `non-redundant' count of the number of nonzero coefficients.
-In particular, the coefficients of $\egrt{f}$ do not give a lower bound for the number of fixed points. \end{rmk}
+In particular, the coefficients of equivariant Reidemeister trace do not give a lower bound for the number of fixed points.